-It’s also possible to spend the night at the Daly Waters Pub, with dogs permitted in the adjacent caravan park, plus even in a few of the motel rooms and cabins for an extra fee.
-For camping during the peak season, it’s advisable to arrive by lunchtime to have a chance to grab a site, at least powered sites.
+It’s also possible to spend the night at the Daly Waters Pub, with dogs permitted in the adjacent caravan park, plus also in three of the motel rooms and one cabin for an extra fee (just keep them off the bed).
+For camping during the peak season, it’s advisable to arrive by lunchtime to have a chance to grab a site, at least for powered sites.

 As well as a beautiful looking pool that we didn’t sample, there’s also some historic sites to check out around Daly Waters.
 The aviation complex is home to the oldest airport hangar in the NT, with no restrictions on dogs joining you for a wander through the site.
 Also nearby is the historic Stuart Tree.

 4. Stroll Through the Darwin Botanic Gardens

 The northernmost destination of a Northern Territory road trip is Darwin, a small city that I found surprisingly dog-friendly, with some great dog-friendly sightseeing options and off-leash parks.
 One of our favourite spots that we visited with our dog were the George Brown Darwin Botanic Gardens.

 Located just outside of the city centre and not far from Mindil Beach (which permits dogs except in the park during the famous food markets), dogs are incredibly allowed off-leash in the Darwin Botanic Gardens.
 Just make sure you keep your dog under control and it doesn’t disturb other visitors, so this privilege isn’t taken away.